-- 30 The Regulations state that ORR must determine whether the principal purpose of the new passenger service is to carry passengers between stations located in the United Kingdom and a Member State, i.e. is international in nature. - 31 This test can be carried out at the request of a competent authority or an interested railway undertaking. - 32 While the ORR must still consider the principal purpose of a passenger service, the legislation setting out pre-determined criteria to carry out the test has been repealed.
-To assist in reaching its decision, the ORR intends however to refer to the principles previously set out in its guidance published in June 2009 and subsequently in the Implementing Regulation 869/2014. - 33 Some of the criteria for considering the principal purpose of a new international service will include: - the proportion of turnover derived from the transport of domestic or international passengers; - the proportion of volume derived from the transport of domestic or international passengers; and - the distance covered by the proposed new service in the UK and in the Member State and the location of the stops. - 34 We will also take into account other factors such as passenger demand, marketing strategy and rolling-stock type. - 35 Although we will not set out a strict predetermined threshold, where our results show a disproportionate amount of revenues and/or passenger volumes will arise from ummunummu.
+- 30 The Regulations state that ORR must determine whether the principal purpose of the new passenger service is to carry passengers between stations located in the United Kingdom and a Member State, i.e. is international in nature. - 31 This test can be carried out at the request of a competent authority or an interested railway undertaking. - 32 Some of the criteria for considering the principal purpose of a new international service will include: - the proportion of turnover derived from the transport of domestic or international passengers; - the proportion of volume derived from the transport of domestic or international passengers; and - the distance covered by the proposed new service in the UK and in the Member State and the location of the stops. - 33 We will also take into account other factors such as passenger demand, marketing strategy and rolling-stock type. - 34 Although we will not set out a strict predetermined threshold, where our results show a disproportionate amount of revenues and/or passenger volumes will arise from domestic traffic we are likely to conclude that the service fails the 'principal purpose' test, i.e. is not an international passenger service.
+However, before reaching a final conclusion we will also take into account other factors such as the length of service in terms of distance and how the service is marketed.